awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

 This control checks whether Amazon EFS access points are configured to enforce a user identity\.
-This control fails if a POXIS user identity is not defined while creating the EFS access point\.
+This control fails if a POSIX user identity is not defined while creating the EFS access point\.

 Amazon EFS access points are application\-specific entry points into an EFS file system that make it easier to manage application access to shared datasets\.
 Access points can enforce a user identity, including the user's POSIX groups, for all file system requests that are made through the access point\.
 Access points can also enforce a different root directory for the file system so that clients can only access data in the specified directory or its subdirectories\.

 **Note**
 This control is not supported in the following Regions:
 Asia Pacific \(Osaka\)
+China \(Beijing\)
+China \(Ningxia\)
 AWS GovCloud \(US\-East\)
 AWS GovCloud \(US\-West\)
-China \(Beijing\)
-China \(Ningxia\)

 ### Remediation<a name="efs-4-remediation"></a>

-To enforce a user identity for an EFS access point, see [Enforcing a user identity using an access point](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html#enforce-identity-access-points) in the *Amazon Elastic File System User Guide*\.
+To enforce a user identity for an Amazon EFS access point, see [Enforcing a user identity using an access point](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html#enforce-identity-access-points) in the *Amazon Elastic File System User Guide*\.

 ## \[EKS\.2\] EKS clusters should run on a supported Kubernetes version<a name="fsbp-eks-2"></a>